dodyg/practical-aspnetcore/projects/orchard-core/routing/README.md

 By default, OCF creates areas based on the name of your modules.
 Hence we have `ForumModule` and `TicketModule` areas in this app.

 If you want to customize the routing of each module, you can do it via the `Startup.cs` located under each module.
-Make sure that `routes.MapAreaRoute` `AreaName` matches the name of your module otherwise it won't work.
+Make sure that `routes.MapAreaControllerRoute` `AreaName` matches the name of your module otherwise it won't work.